 It’s not sloppy to send work out not quite correctly formatted, or in the old font.
 It’s the minimum viable product.
 Will it work?
 Yes.
 Is it the best it could be?
 The next version will be better.
 Unless it’s something less than an MVP, in which case you have to stop and fix it before you can do anything else.

-Get marketing approvals on track with a marketing resource management system
+Get marketing approvals on track with a marketing operations system

 Do any of these approvers sound familiar?
 Are any of them complicating or slowing down your marketing process?

-If so, perhaps you need a marketing resource management system, to help your team manage and automate marketing approvals.
+If so, perhaps you need a marketing operations system, to help your team manage and automate marketing approvals.

-A marketing resource management system will build the right amount of approval time into your marketing workflow and ensure the right person signs off on the work every time, with all their amendments recorded.
+A marketing operations system will build the right amount of approval time into your marketing workflow and ensure the right person signs off on the work every time, with all their amendments recorded.

 That makes it simpler and faster to meet your deadlines and get your marketing initiatives to market — on time, on brief and on budget.